Amzani/apidesk-sdk-test-def/docs/models/components/contactssortdirection.md

 # ContactsSortDirection

-Specifies the order in which the results should be sorted.
-Use 'asc' for ascending order or 'desc' for descending order.
-This parameter helps in organizing the retrieved activities based on a specified field.
+Determines the order of sorting for the contact list.
+Users can choose between ascending or descending order to better manage the display of contact information.

 ## Example Usage